 Manchester United (-1.5) 1.8 v Southampton (+1.5) 1.8

 In this example, Man Utd have been given a 1.5 goal handicap – so if you had bet on them to win, they would need to score 2 goals more than Southampton in order for you to be paid out (eg: 4-2).
-If the match ended 3-2, then your Man Utd bet would lose.
-But a bet on Southampton would be a winner.
+If the match ended 3-2, then your Man Utd bet would lose, but a bet on Southampton would be a winner as the handicap adjustment would make the final score 3-3.5.

 For obvious reasons, Asian Handicap betting is favoured by many punters over traditional handicap betting, although not all bookies offer it.